Full Moon in Leo March 2

 Sagittarius is a sign that represents our beliefs, and Mars and Saturn's presence increases pressure on how we do things.
 If others are not on board with our ways and philosophies, we may castigate them, for example, as we try to force them into agreeing.
 This can happen in very subtle ways in our everyday interactions, while in more obvious ways around the globe.

 The transit of Mars through Sagittarius begins a period of many months that see tensions build around the world.
-This is due to Mars and Saturn’s conjunction by the beginning of April, while Jupiter is retrograde in Libra.
+This is due to Mars and Saturn’s conjunction by the beginning of April, while Jupiter is retrograde in Libra, and its influence on the planets in Pisces, which Mars strongly impacts in March and April.
 After this, Mars enters its sign of exaltation alongside the south node, which begins an intense summer of unusual activity.

 With focused and well-managed restraint, the transit of Mars in Sagittarius can be advantageous in achieving goals through consistency and hard work.
 If we act responsibly now, we can avoid having to redo many mistakes in the summer.
 And let us not forget about the simple pleasures in life afforded us by Venus' exaltation in Pisces in March.